 The Madeiran Brimstone butterfly, like many butterfly species, is brighter in the male than the female.
 Karen’s brick stitch pattern showcases the gorgeous orange of the male’s upper wings.

 Each of Karen’s designs uses basic brick stitch and includes a detailed chart for the meticulous placement of each bead.
 In addition, Karen provides tips for selecting your beads and choosing your needle and thread.
 Finally, she offers instructions for forming the body and attaching it to the wings.

 Of course, butterflies aren’t the only beautiful winged creatures found in nature.
 Karen’s eBook also includes patterns for two dragonflies and a honeybee!

 I was terrified of dragonflies as a child, but Karen’s beaded versions really bring their beauty to life.

 This cute little beaded honeybee almost makes you forget about their pesky stingers!

 If you want a quicker project, Karen’s eBook also includes a brick stitch pattern for a lovely pair of Monarch butterfly wing earrings.

 Spring is on its way, and so are the butterflies.
 Get Karen Parker’s Brick-Stitching Nature: Charts for Beaded Butterflies, Dragonflies, and a Honeybee today and get inspired by the beauty of nature!

-Show us how nature inspires your beaded designs by sharing on one of our pages in your favorite social media outlet then be sure to add #outspiration to your post.
+Show us how nature inspires your beaded designs by sharing one of our pages in your favorite social media outlet to be sure to add #outspiration to your post.